AdamBoley/Project-Beergate/README.md

 BeerGate uses a large number of packages to enable all of its functionality.
 These are listed in the `requirements.txt` file, and hence can be installed with the terminal command:
 `pip3 install -r requirements.txt`

-You will also need a Cloudinary account to store and served images and static files, and a Heroku account to host the app and provide the database.
+You will also need a Cloudinary account to store and serve images and static files, and a Heroku account to host the app and provide the database.

 If developing a clone of BeerGate locally, you will need an `env.py` file to contain the local environment variables.
 These would be the CLOUDINARY_URL, SECRET_KEY, and DATABASE_URL.
 The CLOUDINARY_URL can be obtained from your Cloudinary account, whilst the DATABASE_URL is provided by Heroku when a postgres database is attached to the Heroku app.
 The SECRET_KEY is a password of your own making.
 These will need to be added to your Heroku app Config Vars in the settings tab.